buildingSMART/IFC4.3.x-development/code/README.md

    stored in `reference_schemas/psd/`

 UML modeling knowledge is a prerequisite for those modifying the **Schema**.
-However, any changes to the schema must follow the [IFC Change Process](https://github.com/buildingSMART/IFC4.3.x-development/wiki/IFC-4.3.x-Change-Process) to ensure that all changes are publicly reviewed, transparent to the community, and enlist the appropriate domain experts for quality control.
+Any changes to the schema must follow the [IFC Change Process](https://github.com/buildingSMART/IFC4.3.x-development/wiki/IFC-4.3.x-Change-Process) to ensure that all changes are publicly reviewed, transparent to the community, and enlist the appropriate domain experts for quality control.